bcylin/polydicer/README.md

 hub fork
 ```

-* Build and publish the webpage to `gh-pages`:
+* Build and deploy the page to `gh-pages` of your repository:

 ```
-bundle exec rake publish
+bundle exec middleman deploy
 ```

 ## License